 Additionally, the formula has a 15% fat content and is rich in essential fatty acids, so your dog’s coat stays in optimal condition.
 It also contains numerous micronutrients, including K9 strain probiotics that improve gut health and nutrient absorption.
 Most micronutrients come from real fruits, and minerals are chelated to increase their digestibility and health benefits.

 2. American Journey Salmon & Sweet Potato Recipe Grain-Free Dry Dog Food

 Top 5 Ingredients: 1.
 Deboned Salmon, 2.
 Chicken Meal, 3.
 Peas, 4.
 Sweet Potatoes, 5.
 Chickpeas

 More than that, the formula features a bunch of fresh produce, including blueberries and carrots, to nourish your dog with antioxidants.
 It also contains salmon oil and flaxseed, which offer omega fatty acids and DHA to promote brain development.
-Even with all these ingredients, the recipe is free from fillers, corn, wheat, and soy that often trigger allergies and digestive upsets.
+Even with all these ingredients, the recipe is still free of fillers, corn, wheat, and soy, which often trigger allergies and digestive upsets.

 3. Nutro Limited Ingredient Diet Grain-Free Adult Large Breed Lamb & Sweet Potato Recipe Dry Dog Food

 Top 5 Ingredients: 1.
 Deboned Lamb, 2.
 Chickpeas, 3.
 Dried Potatoes, 4.
 Lentils, 5.
 Sunflower Oil